 So a radical idea would be to award a variable value for a win based on those criteria.
 It's easy to measure how many moves were needed.
 To measure the remaining material, we use a standard metric (with one tweak):

-To calculate the value of the victory, start with the victory prize of 100 cents, then add the total value of the pieces you have left, and subtract the number of moves you made.
-If you lost 4 pawns and one of each piece (queen, rook, bishop and knight), you still have 15 points of material.
-If you checkmated the enemy king on move 35, your victory is worth 100 + 15 - 35 = 80 cents.
+As an example, one formula would start with the victory prize of 200 cents (that is: 2.00 points), then add the total value of the pieces you have left, and subtract the number of moves you made.
+If you lost 4 pawns and one of each piece (queen, rook, bishop and knight), you still have 15 cents of material.
+If you checkmated the enemy king on move 35, your victory is worth 200 + 15 - 35 = 180 cents.

-The loser also gets his game evaluated (if not, he would just sacrifice pieces to reduce the value of his opponent's win), but with a difference: we don't care about the number of moves - we don't want to encourage him to draw out a lost game.
+The loser also gets his game evaluated (if not, he would just sacrifice pieces to reduce the value of his opponent's win), but with a different formula: we don't care about the number of moves - we don't want to encourage him to draw out a lost game.
 And of course he doesn't get a victory prize.
-So if he still has a rook, a bishop and 3 pawns, his loss is worth 11 cents.
+So if he still has a rook, a bishop and 3 pawns, his loss is worth 11 cents - better than 0!

 Here are the changed rules: